New Jersey Lewdness: Introduction

 New Jersey Lewdness: Consequences of Conviction

 When prosecuted as a fourth degree crime, and even when prosecuted as a disorderly persons offense, lewdness charges become part of a person's criminal record.
 That criminal record remains with New Jersey State Police and the FBI.
-It is available to current and potential employers, landlords, licensing agencies, and nosy neighbors.
+Unless expunged, it is available to current and potential employers, landlords, licensing agencies, and nosy neighbors.
 This, of course, is in addition to fines and possible imprisonment.
 Thus, even when “only” a disorderly persons offense, a lewdness conviction will be a horrible handicap for anyone seeking decent employment, or other responsible position.

 New Jersey Lewdness Lawyers: The Law Offices of Allan Marain

 Allan Marain is a highly experienced New Jersey criminal defense lawyer.
 He has successfully defended persons accused of lewdness and other sexual offenses.
 He is available to discuss your situation in a confidential, no-obligation conference.